Visualize and Assess Classifier Performance in Classification Learner

 Compute the test set metrics.

 To compute test metrics for a single model, select the trained model in the Models pane.
-On the Classification Learner tab, in the Test section, click Test All and select Test Selected.
+On the Test tab, in the Test section, click Test Selected.

-To compute test metrics for all trained models, click Test All and select Test All in the Test section.
+To compute test metrics for all trained models, click Test All in the Test section.

 The app computes the test set performance of each model trained on the full data set, including training and validation data (but excluding test data).